The Weighted $L^p$ Minkowski Problem: Introduction

-To explain the necessity of our assumptions, we first established Theorem~\ref{degree theory} in the case when $\nu$ is a multiple of the spherical Lebesgue measure (the so-called isotropic curvature flow problem), in Lemma~\ref{uniqueness} and Proposition~\ref{p:uniqueness} below.
-We require that the density of $\mu$ is radially decreasing and continuous at zero at this moment.
-We establish that there are at least two solutions to the isotropic curvature problem (each of which is a centered Euclidean ball).
-However, we need that there are exactly two solutions; this is precisely Property \textbf{(S)}$_p$, given in Definition~\ref{def:Sp}.
-Pre-supposing such a fact may seem extreme.
-However, write $d\mu(x)=\psi(|x|)dx.$ Then, in Proposition~\ref{p:uni_2}, we show that if $\psi$ is concave far down enough along its support, then Property \textbf{(S)}$_p$ holds.
-More importantly, we show in Proposition~\ref{p:uni_3} that if $\psi(t)=e^{-V(t)}$ with $t\mapsto V(e^t)$ convex, i.e. $\mu\in\mathcal{M}_n$, then Property \textbf{(S)}$_p$ holds.
-Thus, this is not a burdensome requirement.

-Finally, in Lemma~\ref{C^0 estimate} and Theorem~\ref{degree theory for smooth solution}, we use degree theory to solve Theorem~\ref{degree theory} when $\nu$ has smooth density $f$.
-The presence of Property \textbf{(D)}$_p$ is at every step.
-If we only care about a single solution, then we can drop the assumption of symmetry and expand the range of $p$. \begin{theorem} Fix $p\geq 1$.
-Suppose $\psi\in C^1([0,\infty))$ is strictly decreasing on its support, satisfies properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$, and is such that $\psi(|\cdot|)\in L^1(\R^n).$ Let $\mu$ be the finite, rotational invariant Borel measure on $\R^n$ with density $\psi(|\cdot|)$.
-Suppose also that $\mu$ has $L^p$ isoperimetric function $I_{p}$ over $\kno$.

-Let $\nu$ be a finite Borel measure on $\sn$, not concentrated on any great hemisphere, such that Then, there exists $K\in\kno$ such that $\mu(K)\geq \frac{\mu(\rn)}{2}$ and $\nu = S^\mu_{K,p}.$ Furthermore, if $\nu$ is even, then $K\in\kne$. \end{theorem} Actually, when $p\geq n$, the properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$ are automatically implied by the other hypotheses on $\psi$.
-In fact, for this range, we can even use a completely different method to avoid the use of the isoperimetric function.
+Our next set of results uses degree theory to work in the small mass regime.
+We will make use of the isoperimetric function $I_\mu$ from \eqref{eq:Iso_eq}.
+However, when $p\geq n$, the property \textbf{(D)}$_p$ is automatically implied by the other hypotheses on $\psi$, and we can actually avoid the use of the isoperimetric function.
 This is not surprising; the associated Monge-Amp\`ere equation becomes much more pliable to classical PDE techniques.
-Below, $\kappa_n$ denotes the volume of the Euclidean unit ball in $\R^n$.